-What is a Health Savings Account?
-And, Why It Can Be a Great Retirement Savings Option
+What is a Health Savings Account (HSA)?
+And, Why It’s a Great Retirement Savings Option

 A Health Savings Account or HSA is a medical savings account that is attached to a high deductible health insurance plan.
 It can be a savvy way to save money by reducing your overall medical spending.
 It can also have compelling retirement savings benefits.
 Money can be deferred into an HSA account on a pre-tax basis just like a traditional 401(k) or IRA contribution.
 When money is withdrawn to cover qualified medical and dental expenses, withdrawals are tax-free.